gunnar0022/my-yomitan-setup/README.md

 > ![Anki fields setup example](yomitan-card.png)
 > **Example**: Your screen should look like this.
 >
-Copy the following templates into the respective Anki cards setup:
+Copy the following templates into the respective Anki cards setup, making sure to delete whatever prexisting code is there:

 ### **Front Template:**
 ```html